-- (iii) In June 2015, PSAB issued PS 3210, Assets.
+- (o) Newly adopted accounting standards (continued): - (ii) PS 3420, Inter-entity Transactions.
+PS 3420 establishes standards of how to account for and report transactions between public sector entities that comprise a government reporting entity from both a provider and a recipient perspective.
+Requirements of this standard are considered in conjunction with requirements of PS 2200. - (iii) PS 3210, Assets.
 PS 3210 provides guidance for applying the definition of assets set out in PS 1000, Financial Statement Concepts, and establishes general disclosure standards for assets.
 Disclosure of information about the major categories of assets that are not recognized is required.
-When an asset is not recognized because a reasonable estimate of the amount involved cannot be made, a disclosure should be provided.
-PS 3210 applies to fiscal years beginning on or after April 1, 2017.
-Management is in the process of assessing the impact of adoption of PS 3210 on the consolidated financial statements of the Branch. - (iv) In June 2015, PSAB issued PS 3320, Contingent Assets.
+When an asset is not recognized because a reasonable estimate of the amount involved cannot be made, a disclosure should be provided. - (iv) PS 3320, Contingent Assets.
 PS 3320 defines and establishes disclosure standards for contingent assets.
 Contingent assets are possible assets arising from existing conditions or situations involving uncertainty.
-Disclosure of information about contingent assets is required when the occurrence of the confirming future event is likely.
-PS 3320 applies to fiscal years beginning on or after April 1, 2017.
-Management is in the process of assessing the impact of adoption of PS 3320 on the consolidated financial statements of the Branch.
+Disclosure of information about contingent assets is required when the occurrence of the confirming future event is likely. - (v) PS 3380, Contractual Rights.
+PS 3380 defines and establishes disclosure standards for contractual rights.
+Contractual rights are rights to economic resources arising from contracts or agreements that will result in both an asset and revenue in the future.
+Disclosure of information about contractual rights is required including description of their nature and extent, and the timing.